-Course Topics Theme Class number of times Description Frequency domain 1 Basics of Fourier transformation is introduced. analysis 1 Modeling of structure - soil 1 Equation of motion of SR model is introduced and the integration method of system and time the equation in time domain is explained. domain analysis Exercise of linear Small anoung of students are even ised in electic modeling of structures and seismic response 2 Small groups of students are exercised in elastic modeling of structures and analysis linear response analysis in time domain and frequency domain.
-Prediction of ground motion by empirical 3 Empirical Green's function method is introduced to predict large earthquakes Green's function based on observed small earthquakes. method Seismic analysis 2 Seismic analysis method of layered half-space based on equivalent method of soil linearization method is introduced.
-Nonlinear seismic Nonlinear modeling of structures and the integration and iterative methods of analysis method of 2 Nonlinear modeling of structures and the integration and iterative methods of structures the nonlinear equation of motion in time domain are introduced.
+Theme Class number of times Description Frequency domain analysis 1 Basics of Fourier transformation is introduced.
+Modeling of structure - soil 1 Equation of motion of SR model is introduced and the integration method of system and time 1 the equation in time domain is explained. domain analysis Exercise of linear Small groups of students are exercised in elastic modeling of structures and seismic response 2 linear response analysis in time domain and frequency domain. analysis mear response anarysis in time domain and frequency domain.
+Prediction of ground motion by empirical 3 Empirical Green's function method is introduced to predict large earthquakes Green's function based on observed small earthquakes. method Seismic analysis 2 Seismic analysis method of layered half-space based on equivalent method of soil 2 linearization method is introduced.
+Nonlinear seismic Nonlinear modeling of etractures and the integration and iterative methods of analysis method of 2 Nonlinear modeling of structures and the integration and iterative methods of structures the nonlinear equation of motion in time domain are introduced.
 Exercise of nonlinear Small groups of students are exercised in the prediction of ground motion seismic response 3 generated by a specified seismic fault and the nonlinear response analysis of analysis structures and foundation.
-1
+Achievement Check 1 All students give presentations and discussions.

-【Textbook】 Not used; Class hand-outs are distributed when necessary.
+[Textbook] Not used; Class hand-outs are distributed when necessary.

-[Prerequisite(s)] Earthquake Engineering/Lifeline Engineering (10F261), Structural Dynamics (10F227)
+[Prerequisite(s)] Earthquake Engineering/Lifeline Engineering (10F261), Structural Dynamics (10F227) Independent Study Outside of Class] Students require to review and analyze in preparation for final presentations.

-Ecomaterial and Environment-friendly Structures 環境材料設計学
+Ecomaterial and Environment-friendly Structures

-[Code] 10F415 [Course Year] Master and Doctor Course [Term] 1st term [Class day & Period] Wed 1st
+[Code] 10F415 [Course Year] Master and Doctor Course [Term] 1st term [Class day & Period] Wed 1st [Location] C1-117 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Hirotaka KAWANO, Atsushi HATTORI, Toshiyuki ISHIKAWA,

-[Location]C1-117 [Credits]2 [Restriction]No Restriction [Lecture Form(s)]Lecture [Language]Japanese

-[Instructor] Hirotaka KAWANO, Atsushi HATTORI, Toshiyuki ISHIKAWA,